North Sydney railway station: Upgrade

 Between April 2006 and December 2008, the station was upgraded to handle extra traffic expected with the opening of the Epping to Chatswood line in 2009.
 The work included an expanded concourse and the installation of escalators and lifts.

+Services

-Platforms and services
+Platforms

 The four platforms at North Sydney can have different usages, but the outer platforms are generally the only ones used in off-peak; the middle platforms generally serve terminating trains arriving from the city.
 Because the four platforms at North Sydney serve a double track railway to the north and south of the station, it has significant capacity for terminating traffic.

 The line north through the tunnel from Platform 3 was not laid until 1992 and commissioned in August 1993.
 The tunnel roads serving platforms 2 and 3 both have a 10 km/h speed limit and are occasionally used by passenger services.